oscarvargash/cirm_r_21/day_3/README.md

 Install the following packages and follow the tutorial

-***NOTE*** when the Rstudio asks "Do you eant to install from sources the pakge which needs compilation?" answer "NO"
+***NOTE*** when the Rstudio asks "Do you want to install from sources the package which needs compilation?" answer "NO"

 ```
 install.packages("dplyr")